-Requirement Description Details of the EAP who prepared the EMPr; and Onke Nandipha of Cape Environmental Assessment Practitioners.
-See cover page.
-The expertise of the EAP to prepare an EMPr, including a curriculum vitae.
-Appendix 10.
-A detailed description of the aspects of the activity that are covered by the EMPr as identified by the project description.
-Section 1 A map at an appropriate scale which superimposes the proposed activity, its associated structures, and infrastructure on the environmental sensitivities of the preferred site, indicating any areas that should be avoided, including buffers Appendix 1 A description of the impact management objectives, including management statements, identifying the impacts and risks that need to be avoided, managed and mitigated as identified through the environmental impact assessment process for all the phases of the development including - Section 5 (i) Planning and design; (ii) Pre-construction activities; (iii) Construction activities; (iv) Rehabilitation of the environment after construction and where applicable post closure; and (v) Where relevant, operation activities.
-A description and identification of impact management outcomes required for the aspects contemplated above.
-Section 5 A description of the proposed impact management actions, identifying the manner in which the impact management objectives and outcomes contemplated above will be achieved and must, where applicable include actions to - Section 5
+Requirement Description Details of the EAP who prepared the EMPr; and Louise-Mari van Zyl of Cape Environmental Assessment Practitioners.
+The expertise of the EAP to prepare an MA Geography & Environmental Studies EMPr, including a curriculum vitae.
+EAPSA registered (2019/1444).
+Appendix 7 for copy of CV A detailed description of the aspects of the activity that are covered by the EMPr as identified by the project description.
+Section 1 A map at an appropriate scale which superimposes the proposed activity, its associated structures, and infrastructure on the environmental sensitivities of the preferred site, indicating any areas that should be avoided, including buffers Appendix 1 A description of the impact management objectives, including management statements, identifying the impacts and risks that need to be avoided, managed and mitigated as identified through the environmental impact assessment process for all the phases of the development including - (i) Planning and design; (ii) Pre-construction activities; (iii) Construction activities; (iv) Rehabilitation of the environment after construction and where applicable post closure; and (v) Where relevant, operation activities.
+Section 5 A description and identification of impact management outcomes required for the aspects contemplated above.
+Section 5 A description of the proposed impact management actions, identifying the manner in which the impact management objectives and outcomes contemplated above will be Section 5

-Requirement Description (i) Avoid, modify, remedy control or stop any action, activity or process which causes pollution or environmental degradation; (ii) Comply with any prescribed environmental management standards or practises; (iii) Comply with any applicable provisions of the Act regarding closure, where applicable; and (iv) Comply with any provisions of the Act regarding financial provisions for rehabilitation, where applicable.
-The method of monitoring the implementation of the impact management actions contemplated above.
-Section 10 The frequency of monitoring the implementation of the impact management actions contemplated above.
-Section 10 An indication of the persons who will be responsible for the implementation of the impact management actions.
-Section 6 The time periods within which the impact management actions must be implemented.
-Section 11 The mechanism for monitoring compliance with the impact management actions.
-Section 10.2 A program for reporting on compliance, taking into account the requirements as prescribed in the Regulations.
-Section 10 An environmental awareness plan describing the manner in which - Section 6.4 Section 7 (i) The applicant intends to inform his or her employees of any environmental Section 8 Section 9 risk which may result from their work; and (ii) Risks must be dealt with in order to avoid pollution or the degradation of the environment.
-SCOUNT O Any specific information that may be required by the competent authority.
+Requirement Description

+achieved and must, where applicable include

+actions to -

+(i) Avoid, modify, remedy control or stop

+causes pollution or environmental

+degradation;

+(ii) Comply with any prescribed

+environmental management

+(iii) Comply with any applicable

+provisions of the Act regarding

+closure, where applicable; and

+regarding financial provisions for

+rehabilitation, where applicable.

+The method of monitoring the implementation Section 10

+contemplated above.

+The frequency of monitoring the Section 10

+implementation of the impact management

+actions contemplated above.

+An indication of the persons who will be Section 6

+responsible for the implementation of the

+impact management actions.

+The time periods within which the impact Section 11

+The mechanism for monitoring compliance Section 10.2

+with the impact management actions.

+A program for reporting on compliance, Section 10

+taking into account the requirements as

+Desting 0.4

+the manner in which -

+(i) The applicant intends to inform his or Section 7

+her employees of any environmental Section 8

+risk which may result from their work; Section 9

+and (ii) Diaka must be dealt with in order to

+avoid pollution or the degradation of

+the environment.

+Any specific information that may be required

+by the competent authority.